 “Thankfully another doctor did take a chance, and I didn’t get my arm amputated after all, but I was never the same in the gym when lifting weights.
 Just another scar that marks my career, I guess!”

 Huracán added stories of his near-death experiences in the ring, making me wince while sipping the beer I ordered.

 “Once, in El Salvador, they had fire around the ring, but they used jet fuel.
 My tights caught fire thanks to Two-Face.
 When they tried to put it out, the material got stuck to my skin and burnt my legs.
 They were third-degree burns, so I needed skin grafting afterward.
 That was horribly painful!
 It was pure charred meat and skin getting scraped.

 “Nobody told me I would get burned, but you have to expect anything and everything when you step into that ring.
 I didn’t expect my burning tights to stick to my skin like they did, though.
 The worst part is that they tried to put it out with water, which made it worse.
 I had terrible blisters and came down with a very high fever afterward.

-In December 2020, he returned for one last match, and I witnessed his brief return.
+In December 2020, with Huracán as a spectator along with many other loyal fans, The Rayman returned for one last match.
+I too witnessed his brief but dramatic return.

 Gracias!
 Que Viva El Salvador

-We hope that this article provided an entertaining and unique glimpse into the unique and storied wrestling scene in El Salvador.
+We hope that this article provided an entertaining and unique glimpse into the storied wrestling scene in El Salvador.

-We would like to give a special thank you to José Guzman of Arena Gladiadores for opening the doors to myself and Pro Wrestling Stories.
+We would like to thank José Guzmán of Arena Gladiadores for opening the doors to myself and Pro Wrestling Stories.
 The privilege was all ours when speaking with these wrestling legends.